Carnival Vista Ship Review [PHOTOS]

 The spa offers an array of thermal suites, from the dry heat chambers like the Laconium and Tepidarium to steam chambers like the Oriental and Aroma.

-To ensure that it never feels crowded, these Cloud 9 Spa amenities are limited to only 50 guests per sailing.
+These Cloud 9 Spa amenities are limited to only 50 guests per sailing to ensure that it never feels crowded.

-FYI: Every visit to the thermal suite requires a wristband.
+FYI: Every visit to the thermal suite requires a wristband and they DO check.

 Kids & Teens

-Carnival is well-known for providing entertainment and activities for families – after all, they carry upwards of a million kids a year.
+Carnival is well-known for providing entertainment and activities for families—after all, it carries upwards of a million kids a year.
 Its Camp Ocean program offers supervised, age-appropriate activities for children aged 2-11, all with a nautical theme.
 Circle “C” is designed for 12-14-year-olds, while Club 02 caters to older teens ages 15-17.

 The Dr. Seuss Bookville is a colorful space inspired by the author’s books, part of an exclusive partnership with Dr. Seuss Enterprises.